drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 A clustered table is sorted by 1 to 4 columns.
 When you have a lot of data, clustering will make joins, group-bys, searches, and sorting faster.

-1. Run the followiung query.
-This query uses one of Google's public datasets that contains a lot of data (_in this case 10 billion rows_).
+1. Run the following query.
+This query uses one of Google's public datasets that contains a lot of data (_in this case, 10 billion rows_).
 The query counts views by language in a table of Wikipedia data.

 ```
 SELECT